Case Map

 Needs Source signals

-Spot saved materials that are only connected to the case or still need more context, without making it feel like an emergency.
+Spot saved materials that are only connected to the case or still need more source context, without making it feel like an emergency.

 Why-connected explanations